 It’s the month of panic for parents who will be registering their kids for Primary 1, and this is me, slipping a cup of coffee and reading a notification message saying that my number 2 has successfully got into her Primary school under Phase 1 (siblings).

 Haha..
-Anyway, I’m past the stage of panic mode, even though I’m only registering them for a normal neighbourhood school.
+Anyway, I’m past the stage of panic mode, even though I’m only registering them for a normal neighborhood school.
 So, I can definitely understand how you guys feeling right now.

 I’m not going to give any registration advice since this is not going to be the topic.
 There are actually a lot of advice and guides on registering for Primary school which I believe you guys should know by now.
 For those who are not sure or reading in advance to get yourself prepared, you can find the information through KiasuParents, MOE Website, and Elite Registration Phase.

-While the parents are stress over the registration phase, hoping their child can go to the desired school, but what how about the kids?
+While the parents are stressed over the registration phase, hoping their child can go to the desired school, how about the kids?
 The majority of them are clueless and they just want to make sure they can go to the same school with their current kindergarten BFF.

 I remember telling Yi He, you will be going to Primary School soon.
-She was pretty excited, asking will she be in the same school as her friends, when can she have a new school bag?
+She was pretty excited, asking will she be in the same school as her friends, and when she have a new school bag.
 Will she be getting new stationery?
 All the requests started to come in.
 Hello!
-I don’t print money okay!
+I don’t print money okay?
 And to think that this is a small case, the worst has yet to come.